Pitt overcomes 3 turnovers, beats Georgia Tech 20-10

+Johnson’s hit on Georgia Tech quarterback Lucas Johnson stopped the Yellow Jackets inches short of the goal line, forcing the fumble.
+Cam Bright returned the recovery 79 yards.

+“I saw an open lane in front of me, so I just tried to scoop and score,” Bright said.

-The return set up Alex Kessman’s 48-yard field goal on the first play of the fourth quarter for a 20-10 lead.
+The play set up Alex Kessman’s 49-yard field goal.
+Instead of a tie, Pitt led by 10 points.

+“It was a game-changer,” said Kylan Johnson, who said he was fine after suffering what he described as a shoulder stinger on the big hit.
+Lucas Johnson also was shaken up on the play.

+Kenny Pickett threw for 204 yards with a touchdown and two interceptions and Vincent Davis had a 61-yard touchdown run on a wildcat play.

-Davis took a wildcat snap, ran through the middle of the line and made one cut to his left before finding open field for a 61-yard touchdown run to give Pitt a 10-0 lead in the first quarter.
+Davis ran through the middle of the line and made one cut to his left before finding open field for a 61-yard touchdown run to give Pitt a 10-0 lead in the first quarter.

 Pickett’s 21-yard touchdown pass to Shocky Jacques-Louis in the second quarter stretched the halftime lead to 17-7.